General Orthodontic Care

 Your New Braces

 When you are wearing braces you will need to pay extra attention to your diet / the food you chew.
 Foods that can potentially break or pull the brackets off your teeth must be avoided – such as hard, sticky and crunchy foods.
 It is also important to limit the amount of sugar intake in your diet, as sugar can get in and around the brackets and cause cavities.
-Here are some foods you may need to substitute below:
+To see a breakdown of foods to be aware of during your Orthodontic treatment, please visit our Orthodontic Nutrition Page.

 Brushing With Braces